tokenized/docs/concepts-tokens.md

 - [Confiscation](../protocol/actions#action-confiscation)
 - [Reconciliation](../protocol/actions#action-reconciliation)

 Settlement and Confiscation actions transfer tokens from a PKH(s) to another PKH(s).
 Tokens can only be created or destroyed by an Asset Creation action or a Reconciliation action.
-A PKH can hold any number of tokens, up to the max value of uint64, from an unlimited amount of smart contracts.
+A PKH can hold any number of tokens, up to the max value of uint64 per asset (AssetID), for any number of assets managed by an unlimited amount of smart contracts.